 ./configure && make && make install) should work in most environments.

-libfixbuf requires glib-2.0 version 2.6.4 or later.
-If built against version 2.10 or later, it will automatically use the glib slab allocator for increased memory allocation performance. glib is available on most modern Linux distributions and BSD ports collections, or in source form from http://www.gtk.org.
+libfixbuf requires glib-2.0 version 2.18 or later. glib is available on most modern Linux distributions and BSD ports collections, or in source form from http://www.gtk.org.

 libfixbuf automatically uses the getaddrinfo(3) facility and the accompanying dual IPv4/IPv6 stack support if present. getaddrinfo(3) must be present to export or collect flows over IPv6.